TheDeveloper/ribbon/README.md

 Registers `fn` as the function to run when `ribbon.startUp()` is called.

 In `fn`, you instantiate and set up your client.
-Commonly, you will also bind event listeners on the client to notify ribbon of state changes, such as disconnects or errors.
+Commonly, you will also bind event listeners on the client to notify ribbon of state changes, such as disconnects.

 Example: